Guide

 Starting June 1, 2026, Copilot usage consumes GitHub AI Credits instead of flat per-seat pricing, shifting to a usage-based consumption model.

-Which models is GitHub deprecating?
+Which models did GitHub deprecate?

 Why does this matter for self-hosted AI setups?